Terms Defined: On-Marketplace and Off-Marketplace

 Advanced Premium Tax Credits

 You’ll hear the acronym APTC a lot.
-The client, or applicant, receives advanced premium tax credit when they go in to healthcare.gov to verify their income level.
+The client, or applicant, receives an advanced premium tax credit when they go into healthcare.gov to verify their income level.
 Then, they find out their eligibility.
 For example, if I was applying and my income was X amount, the government could come back and say, “You get $256 a month.”
 That $256/month takes my insurance premium from $500/month, for instance, down to $244/month.
-It becomes more affordable.
-Bottom line, on-exchange is for those who want to see if they qualify for advanced tax-credits.
+It has become more affordable.
+The bottom line, on-exchange is for those who want to see if they qualify for advanced tax credits.

 Cost-Sharing Subsidies